usecannon/cannon/packages/website/content/docs.md

 ### Create Cannonfile.toml

 If you'd like to automate your own deployments, add a `cannonfile.toml` file in the same directory as your `hardhat.config.js`.
+This can be set up in addition to a `canon.json` file, or without one.

 Suppose we have the following contract that we'd like to deploy.
 ```solidity